niell-ion/TXRX-Doc-Hub/docs/crossing/crossing_remote.md

 **Exiting to Control Mode**

 * From either viewing mode or pairing mode, wait ``15 seconds`` to return to normal control mode
-* Any updates to the list of paired crossings will apply automatically
+* Any updates made to the list of paired crossings will be applied

 ## 5.2 Remote Operation